muratk5n/thirdwave/en/README.md

 like a lastname that is passed down, the thing parents say they are and the thing others call them that "sets them apart".
 In cultural terms it matters little, grander society will assimilate no running away from it.
-On top of that they go against the teachings.
+Then they go against the teachings.
 So why bother?

 ---